 This time, there were two unseen entities in the office.
 The new one stood one metre behind and one metre to the right of Evo and the initial entity remained one metre to the left, but was now two metres behind.
 The new entity was wearing an EFCC apron and pinned near his chest was a name tag which read ‘T.K.
 Abu, Deputy Head, Forensics Unit, Economic and Financial Crimes commission.’
 It had a bullet hole in the back of his head.
 Evo just sat there.
 His Tourette’s was the effect of his two entities contradicting each other with tenacious aggression.
 The entity of flawlessness always had the upper hand over the entity of errors, but not without a good fight.
 Poor Evo.

 The only person who had suffered as much as Evo for the actions of his unseen tags was his ever-loving wife, Onia.
 She had known him long before he became a member.
-It surprised her after the time of his initiation; he drank lots of alcohol, cheated on her with women he once considered trash, spent Friday nights with his fellow members doing God-knows-what and spent Saturday with a long debilitating hangover.
-She complained for a long time about a ghost in their bedroom.
+It surprised her after the time of his initiation he changed.
+He drank lots of alcohol, cheated on her with women he once considered trash.
+Besides, he spent Friday nights with his fellow members doing God-knows-what and spent Saturday with a long debilitating hangover.
+Strangely, she complained for a long time about a ghost in their bedroom.
 Much later, he began his frequent complaints of missing money.
 Onia had to console him and share in his insecurities for weeks on the two occasions he almost lost his job, but for Dr Aria’s and his father’s intervention, for thoughtless accounting errors.

 Of recent, she observed Evo develop a tic which would, unknown to her, begin when he was processing a calculation or counting money.
 He seemed helpless in talking to himself.
 His utterances began with large numbers 16641, 2209, 225000 and 93636, which he would repeat several times a day for at least a week.
 Evo would stop repeating the number, only to pick up another one soon after.
 Utterances of self-doubt followed.
 Evo’s inbred confidence dwindled and its replacement was constant unsureness about facts he knew well.
 If you asked him what 12 times 9 was, he would respond 108 without thought, then check the calculator on his phone to confirm his answer with frantic desire.
 Seeing him embody many unfamiliar traits had made her decide enough is enough.